 Figure 5a Ngram for Action Research & Action Learning

-My own approach to systems science came from field research in physics that exposed the system-making processes of common air currents.
-My first field studies were of the evolution of indoor convection currents in passive buildings, as their shapes and pathways evolved individually and in the course of a day.
-It let me closely study complexly organized energy systems emerging and evolving in form over their lifetimes (Henshaw 1978).
-They were also notable for displaying predictable patterns of non-linear development and change, locating their system boundaries and corresponding to their phases of shifting organization.
-It gave me orthogonal views, temporal and spatial, for the same subjects, firmly grounded in physics and observation for developing a way of scientific systems thinking about design patterns of complex system-making (Henshaw 1979, 1985).
-Seeing their boundaries as a “black box” for testing hypotheses for their internal processes and external relationships repeatedly raised better questions.
-As a body of work, my writings focus mainly on the class of complex exploratory systems, having or acting like they had actively learning parts, such as ecologies, economies and others things that develop by innovation and growth (1979, 2008 2010b 2011, 2015a, 2015b, 2010c).
-Recognizing the non-linear signature of spontaneous development signals the presence of an internal process, such as the flocking of economic markets around discovered advantages, both very predictable and very individualistic and dynamically changing. too.
+My own approach to systems science is a mixture of system-thinking and system-making.
+It came from field research in physics that exposed some of the system-making processes of common air currents.
+That study traced the evolution of indoor convection currents over 24 hour cycles in passive buildings, watching as their shapes and pathways evolved individually and with the motion of the sun in the course of a day.
+It let me closely study complexly organized energy systems emerging and changing in form over their lifetimes (Henshaw 1978).
+They were also notable for displaying predictable patterns of non-linear development that matched their organizational changes.
+It was that ability to locate their system boundaries in time and space and correlate them with non-linear phases in changing organization that prompted a general systems theory of system-making.

+It’s having those orthogonal views grounded in physics and observation that led to my scientific systems-thinking about system-making (Henshaw 1979, 1985).
+Those boundaries let one interpret natural systems as a “black box” for testing hypotheses and looking for how internal processes and external relationships are both separated and connected.
+As a body of work, my writings focus mainly on complex systems behaving as exploratory systems, either having or acting like they have actively learning parts.
+Those include ecologies, economies and others things that develop by innovation and growth (1979, 2008 2010b 2011, 2015a, 2015b, 2010c).
+That led to learning to recognize more and more kinds of accumulative non-linear organizational change as markers of the organizational change in dynamic systems like cultural eruptions, collapses and flocking behavior as markets chased after bargains or fled from threats..

+Methods

-Alexander’s Template for System-Making
+Alexander’s System-Making Template